tmikeschu/career-development-curriculum/module_two/cold_outreach_i.md

 * If you have already been meeting with a mentor regularly, find someone else from the sheet to reach out to based on your professional interests.
 Draft your email following the strategies above.

 ### Closing & Next Steps

+Remember that the mentors **want** to hear from you, and you can create more than one mentor relationship

-Reminder of how this fits into overall narrative of PD and next steps -- you'll be expected to complete your deliverable, and you're also expected to start building a network from contacts available at Turing.
+With these tools, you're expected to create a mentor relationship, and you're also expected to start building a network from contacts available at Turing.

 One of your deliverables in Module 4 is to write cold outreach emails to contacts from companies you're interested in.
 Use these strategies to build your comfort in cold outreach so that you'll be prepared to take the next step of applying them to your job search.